-KEY_SCAN – is the subroutine to identify a key press.
+KEY_SCAN – is the subroutine to identify a keypress.
 The method of column scanning is employed in identifying the pressed key.
 The pressed key is identified and is assigned a decimal equivalent value (ASCII value) of the pressed key.
-You may read the tutorial on keypad to 8051 – interfacing to learn more about the programming.
+You may read the tutorial on the keypad to 8051 – interfacing to learn more about programming.

 READ_KEYPRESS – is the subroutine to collect user inputs.
-A counter is set up using register R0 to count 5 times (this will limit the user input collection to first 5 key presses).
+A counter is set up using register R0 to count 5 times (this will limit the user input collection to the first 5 key presses).
 Register R1 is assigned address location 160D.
 The collected user inputs are saved in address location starting from 160D.
 This location is incremented successively using INC R1 – command of 8051.
-So first user input is stored in 160D, second user input in 161D, third in 162D, fourth in 163D and fifth user input in 164D.
-These address locations are accessed using register R1 via indirect addressing method.
+So first user input is stored in 160D, second user input in 161D, third in 162D, fourth in 163D, and fifth user input in 164D.
+These address locations are accessed using register R1 via the indirect addressing method.

-CHECK_PASSWORD – is the subroutine to compare user input password (5 digits) with the actual stored password in the program.
+CHECK_PASSWORD – is the subroutine to compare user input password (5 digits) with the actually stored password in the program.
 Comparison is made digit by digit by selecting each digit from stored password with the help of DPTR and loading it to Accumulator (with MOVC A,@A+DPTR).
-Each digit loaded to accumulator is then compared with the corresponding digit stored as user input (in address locations 16D to 164D) by loading them one by one to register R1.
+Each digit loaded to the accumulator is then compared with the corresponding digit stored as user input (in address locations 16D to 164D) by loading them one by one to register R1.
 Digits are compared by X-OR ing them with command XRL A,@R1.
-Based on the outcome of comparison, this subroutine has commands written to either allow access (and turn ON relay) or to not allow access and display an “Access Denied” message on LCD screen.
+Based on the outcome of the comparison, this subroutine has commands written to either allow access (and turn ON relay) or to not allow access and display an “Access Denied” message on the LCD screen.

-RFID based Security System using 8051 – is a security system very similar to Digital Door Lock or Electronic Code Lock in concept.
-The major difference in this project is that, unique RFID Tags are used to identify authorized personnel (instead of keypad and password).
+RFID-based Security System using 8051 – is a security system very similar to Digital Door Lock or Electronic Code Lock in concept.
+The major difference in this project is that unique RFID Tags are used to identify authorized personnel (instead of keypad and password).
 An RFID reader is interfaced to 8051 to read RFID Tags.